-PTAs must be supervised by a physical therapist and have a variety of tasks.
+Physical therapist assistants are supervised by a physical therapist and have a variety of tasks.
 Before working with patients, they confer with a physical therapist about the treatment plan for that patient.
 Under the direction of therapists, assistants provide many different types of treatment options.
 They teach patients exercises that strengthen muscles or improve mobility.
 They train patients how to use and care for braces, prostheses, and support devices such as crutches.
 Assistants also administer traction, which pulls joints to relieve neck and back pain.
-They provide soothing treatments, such as massage or heat or cold packs.
+They provide soothing treatments, such as massage or heat/cold packs.
 They also use electrical stimulation and ultrasound.
 Most of these treatments work to relieve pain and to improve the function of joints and muscles.

 Physical therapist assistants record treatment details in patient charts including the effects of each treatment plan.
-To do this, they measure a patient's range of motion in joints or body parts, and take a patient's vital signs.
-Assistants then report patients' responses to physical therapists.
+To do this, they measure a patient's range of motion in joints or body parts and take a patient's vital signs.
+Assistants then report the patient's responses to the physical therapist.
 Physical therapist assistants help make therapy sessions productive by keeping the treatment areas clean and organized.
 They also assist patients in moving to and from treatment areas.
 For example, they may push them in a wheelchair or give them a shoulder to lean on.
 Assistants sometimes help patients in dressing or undressing.
 Physical therapist assistants often have clerical tasks.
 They may answer the phone, order supplies, or fill out forms for insurance companies.
 The extent to which an assistant performs clerical tasks depends on the size and type of the facility.

-- Physical therapist assistants help patients improve their mobility and reduce their pain - Are supervised by physical therapists - Work with patients, doctors, assistants, and aides - Education and training typically through two-year programs - Need a license from the Nevada State Board of Physical Therapy Examiners
+- Physical therapist assistants are entry level positions for more advanced therapist occupations - Help patients improve their mobility and reduce their pain - Are supervised by physical therapists - Work with patients, doctors, assistants, and aides - Education and training through two-year programs - Need a license from the Nevada State Board of Physical Therapy Examiners

-- Carrington College (Las Vegas) - Associate
+- Carrington College (Las Vegas)

+- Associate

 - College of Southern Nevada (Las Vegas)

-Associate
+- Associate

-- PIMA Medical Institute (Las Vegas) - Associate
+- PIMA Medical Institute (Las Vegas)

-- Truckee Meadows Community College (Reno)
+- Associate